hanihzr/Road2Endeksa/README.md

 #### TODO:
- my Medium.com blog will be available soon
+ my Medium.com blog will be available soon...